isomerpages/sportsg-sportcares/grants-and-funding/1-grants-overview.md

 collection_name: grants-and-funding
 ---

 ### Be part of our community of care and join us in strengthening and nurturing a national movement of sport to make a difference in the lives of the local communities.
-Find out more about our Communities of Care Fund.
+Find out more about our Communities of Care Fund Grants.

-SportCares Communities of Care Fund Grants aim to:
+Communities of Care Fund Grants aim to:
 - Use sport to make a positive difference to the lives of the vulnerable and the underserved; helping them overcome barriers to a life of growth & confidence
 - Use sport to inspire volunteers, activists and leaders to rise, find common ground, connect and do good together
 - Use sport to learn more about the community through insights gained, and partnering others as part of integrated solutions to solve complex social issues